QuakeMigrate/QuakeMigrate/docs/index.rst

 .. figure:: img/QMlogoBig.png
-   :figwidth: 50 %
+   :figwidth: 70 %
    :width: 90%
    :align: center
-   :alt: QuakeMigrate: a Python package for earthquake detection and location.
+   :alt: QuakeMigrate: a Python package for earthquake detection and location using waveform migration and stacking.

 QuakeMigrate
 ============